 The Master of Public Health (MPH) program is designed for students who aspire to work on vital health issues facing the citizens of our country and world.
 The program is especially relevant to students who have gained an appreciation for the complexity of health problems and recognize the need for developing solutions in thoughtful, systematic, and creative ways.
 People with various undergraduate degrees in applied health disciplines, life sciences and social sciences will find the program well-suited to advance their careers.
 Full-time and part-time plans of study are available.

-All students are required to complete six hours of professional practice or a research thesis.
+All students are required to complete a professional practice and either a capstone project or thesis.
 A minimum cumulative and major GPA of 3.00 is required for retention in the MPH program.

 The 42-hour sequence requires: